 Canon 16-35mm f2.8 III (ver3): Used for 40% of my photos.
 This is an awesome wide angle lens for intermediate through to pro photographers.
 This wide angle lens will take your landscape and architecture shots to the next level.
 The wide aperture of 2.8 means that you can take sharp photos in low light conditions, and get some great bokeh on close up photos.

 Canon 70-200mm f2.8 II (ver2): Used for 20% of my photos. this telephoto lens has the top image quality I have ever worked with.
 You can capture stunning portraits and street photography from further away with an incredible zoom and a stunning depth of field.
 The wide aperture of 2.8 means that you can take sharp photos in low light conditions.
 The only downside is that it’s heavy, so I find it hard to carry on hikes or long photo walks.

 Hoya Neutral Density (ND filters) at stops of ND4 and ND8.
 These screw on filters are essential for long exposure photography to ensure your photos are not overexposed in natural daylight.
 ND filters are also very useful for filming during the day so that you don’t have to step your camera’s aperture up to above f-stop 16.

-Hoya Circular Polarising Filters one for each lens diameter.
+Hoya Circular Polariser (CPL filters) one for each lens diameter.
 Circular Polarising Filters are essential for cutting back glare, essential for creating those shots with crystal clear looking ocean water.
 These circular polarising filters also make the greens more vibrant in your jungle shots.